Usually, it takes about 1 to 2 business days for the completion of the publishing process.

 To successfully go through this procedure, the developer needs to have an apt app monetization technique.
 It can be considered as a free or as a paid offering for the users depending upon the strategy you have.

 From here, a choice can be made whether to offer the app for free or through a paid version.
 If the app is paid, set the price in this section.
 Also, choose the location for its release.
 You can also opt to offer the app on the specific devices.

 If you are ready with your app and is thinking of submitting it on the app store, check out these crucial Google Play Store factors that are equally vital:

-A developer console is must to upload an app.
+A developer console is a must to upload an app.
 It is the backend controlling center for the developers that help in uploading the app.
 Google Play Store developer fee for the dashboard is $25, which is a one time fee to own a developer account that comes packed with many features and control options.

-Once you have paid the registration fee, you need to fill up the details like developer name for making the account active.
+Once you have paid the registration fee, you need to fill up the details like the developer name for making the account active.
 Along with that, you also need to mention the country from where you will be operating the account.
 Google does not support all the regions for uploading apps to the Play store.

 After filling all the details in the account, it takes about 48 hours to get active.
 Once submitted, Google evaluates every aspect and approve the account accordingly.